 How to Boil Cauliflower with Pasta

 You can boil cauliflower florets along with pasta in the same pot.
-Be sure to season the cooking water generously with salt as this will season both the pasta and the vegetables.
+Be sure to season the cooking water generously with salt as this will flavor both the pasta and the vegetables.
 Boil pasta according to package directions, adding fresh cauliflower 2 minutes before the end of the recommended cook time and frozen cauliflower 1 minute before the end of the recommended cook time.
 Drain.

 Possible Variations